triton-inference-server/server/docs/user_guide/model_management.md

 in-flight sequence(s) will be routed to the same model instance for processing.
 It is currently the responsibility of the user to ensure any in-flight sequence(s) are completed before reloading a sequence model.
-  * If a sequence model is *updated* (i.e. increasing/decreasing the instance count), Triton will wait until the in-flight sequence is completed (or timed-out) before the instance behind the sequence is removed.

 ## Concurrently Loading Models